mechmotum/skijumpdesign/docs/build-jump.rst

    ax = landing_trans.plot(ax=ax, color='#d62728')
    landing.plot(ax=ax, color='#2ca02c')

-The equivalent fall height of the landing surface can be recalculated at constant intervals relative to the provided takeoff point or start of the surface.
-This is best used to analyze a measured landing surface and explained in the example of how to analyze a jump.
+The design calculates a landing surface shape that produces a constant equivalent fall height.
+This can be verified using the ``landing.calculate_efh()`` function that calculates the equivalent fall height for the surface that was produced.

 .. plot::
    :include-source: True